abbodi1406/BatUtil/W10UI/README.md

 * SkipWebView
 do not install Edge WebView with Cumulative Update

+* LtscAddEP
+install applicable Enablement Package for LTSC editions (EnterpriseS variants, or Server)
+applicable only for builds 26100 and later

 * wim2esd
 convert install.wim to install.esd, if the target is a distribution